Mohammed-gamil/spend-swift/backend/TESTING_GUIDE.md

-# SpendSwift API Testing Guide
+# Action-g API Testing Guide

 This document outlines how to test the SpendSwift backend API implementation.